TrendingTechnology/reactgo.com-1/blog/external-stylesheets-react/index.md

 ```
 Its time to add our style sheet to the `blog-post.js` file.

-We need to import the `blog-post.css` like how we import the components or modules.
+We need to import the `blog-post.css` file inside the `blog-post.js` file like how we import the components or modules in react.

 ```js:title=blog-post.js